wttech/gradle-aem-plugin/README.md

 1. `:aem:instanceSatisfy` -> checking for new dependent CRX packages to be deployed (in a lazy & fail-safe manner) that could arrive to our AEM instances automatically if somebody else add it to build configuration in the meantime.
 2. `:aem:assembly:full:packageDeploy` -> building & deploying all-in-one CRX package to AEM instances in parallel, then awaiting for stable condition of AEM instances and built application.
 3. `:aem:environmentClean` -> cleaning AEM dispatcher cache and restarting HTTPD service / Apache Web Server.
-4. `:aem:environmentCheck` -> running health checks ensuring that all AEM instances / websites are responding correctly.
+4. `:aem:environmentAwait` -> running health checks ensuring that all AEM instances / websites are responding correctly.

 **Build is incremental** which guarantees optimized time every time regardless of build command used.
 Only changed parts of application are processed again: